S.S. America

 short Introduction:

-me personally the “S.S.
-America” story is quite unique, as this
+America” story is quite unique, as this truly great ship was designed the

-of “Gibbs & Cox” of New
+one of the great in naval/maritime design William Francis Gibbs of “Gibbs & Cox” of New

-And layer in her career I just happened to manage her and another of Gibbs
+York.
+And later in her career I just happened to manage

-great masterpieces, as he also was the designer of those great Matson Liners,
+her and another of Gibbs great masterpieces, as he also was the designer of

-such as the Lurline and Monterey,
+those great Matson Liners, such as the Lurline and Monterey,

 etc, but all that will come later in this very special multi faceted feature!